 Unsurprisingly, this list is dominated by big websites that many of us know and love.

-Facebook is next on the list, with over 616.4 million estimated organic monthly visits.
+Twitter and Facebook are next on the list, with 535.7 million and 512.5 million estimated organic monthly visits respectively.

-Interestingly, roughly 22% of those 616+ million visits come from a single search query, “Facebook,” for which there are 233 million monthly searches in the US.
+Interestingly, roughly 17% of those 512+ million visits for Facebook come from a single query, “Facebook,” which gets 151.5 million monthly searches in the US.

 The keyword “Facebook” also has a high Return Rate (RR), meaning that most who perform this search tend to do so multiple times per month.